lrq3000/copy-as-markdown/README.md

 Can copy content from most LLM/GPT interfaces, including ChatGPT, Claude, Gemini, DeepSeek, Mistral, Open WebUI outputs.

+A common use case is that it can copy the whole of a ChatGPT chat thread, by first scrolling to the top and then the bottom of the chat to load all messages, and then select all text and tap on the extension's icon.

 It can also be used as a web clipper, especially when combined with a Markdown editor such as [Markor](https://github.com/gsantner/markor) on Android or [Typora](https://typora.io/) on desktop OSes.

 ## Build